boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 }
 {{</highlight>}}

 Running the above gives a time of about 80 ms on the laptop I was using at the time, which was a 2019 16-inch MacBook Pro.

 For a simple brute force loop thats astonishingly fast.
+Its about as fast as you can iterate the array nearly!
 Its also using a single core to do it.
 I then tried it with 12 goroutines all running together and runtime as you would expect dropped to about 20 ms. However this is still a brute force algorithm, and as such we are still marching though all of the memory of the index.
 Can we reduce it?

 The technique used by bitfunnel to avoid looking at all memory is cool.
 Using higher ranked rows.

 But it also looks hard to implement.
 Reading the bitfunnel blog suggests the same, and the people writing that all have PhD's.
 So this technique is probably out of reach for most, and especially for a single person working on things in their spare time, and more so if that person is me.

 However the rotation of the bit vectors to reduce memory access is super neat.
 Something that seems fairly easy to implement too.
-Lets look at that later.
+Lets look at that later once we thinking about it some more.

 So lets have a think.
 Can exploit the code we are searching?
 For example, we know that its unlikely for a Go file to have any matching code for `System.out.println` from Java, and Java is unlikely to have many matches for `fmt.println`.
+There are papers out there with inconclusive evidence that this work, but thats for a web corpus.
+We are indexing code and are bound to run into a lot of keyword resuse.

 Knowing this we could organise our bloom filters into blocks.
-In fact we have to do this at some point because we want to persist it to disk, and it would be nice to do so so in chunks rather than trying to write the whole 4 GB structure to disk.
+In fact we have to do this at some point because we want to persist it to disk (for restarting the service), and it would be nice to do so so in chunks rather than trying to write the whole 30 GB structure to disk.

 If we then order the chunks such that they contain mostly code of a single language and then store a logical | of all those signatures we can then test that superset row for potential matches.
 It will have more false positives, but it could have some savings.
 So consider the following four documents.